softwareQinc/qpp/README.md

 [submit an issue](https://github.com/vsoftco/qpp/issues) with an appropriate label.

-If you are interesting in contributing to this project, please contact me.
+If you are interesting in contributing to this project, feel free to contact me.
+Alternatively, create a custom branch, add your contribution, then finally create a pull request.
+If I accept the pull request, I will merge your custom branch with the latest development branch.
+The latter will eventually be merged into a future release version.
 To contribute, you need to have a solid knowledge of C++ (preferably C++11), including templates and the standard library, a basic knowledge of quantum computing and linear algebra, and working experience with